 The Company entered into an option agreement dated September 16, 2005 with three vendors (one of whom is the President of the Company), whereby the Company has the option to earn a 100% interest in the Pardo property located northeast of Sudbury, Ontario.
-To earn its interest, the Company must make \$100,000 (\$60,000 paid or accrued) in cash payments and issue 200,000 common shares (100,000 shares issued at a value of \$13,750) over a four-year period.
-The vendors have retained a 3% net smelter return royalty interest, one-half of which may be purchased by the Company for \$1,500,000.
+To earn its interest, the Company must make \$100,000 (paid) in cash payments and issue 200,000 common shares (issued at a value of \$18,750) over a four-year period.
+The Company fulfilled all of its obligations and earned its 100% interest in the Pardo property.
+The vendors have retained a 3% net smelter return ("NSR") royalty interest, one-half of which may be purchased by the Company for \$1,500,000.